kabute/panadero/README.md

 ```

 ## Scaffolding a new project
-The main binary (well 'binary') is 'amasa' and works this way:
+The main script  is 'amasa' and works this way:

 ```bash
 # Generic Syntax